phoenixbf/dpf/README.md

 ## Basic Samples

-First, in your HTML page you may setup something like this:
+In general, you may setup something like this for your HTML page:

 ```javascript
 window.addEventListener( 'load', function () {